What are castles?

 - Tunnelling under the castle wall, catching the soldiers by surprise

-- Rolling a siege tower up to the castle wall, giving an easy way to jump out onto the wall without having to climb up the side or tunnel under
+- Rolling a siege tower up to the castle wall, offering an easy way to jump out onto the wall without having to climb up the side or tunnel underneath

 Words to know: